Katherine Swynford

 Despite the formal break, Katherine's relationship with her former lover and the rest of his family continued to be quite cordial.
 In 1387, she was made a Lady of the Garter by King Richard II, and shortly thereafter she became a member of the household of Mary de Bohun, wife of Henry Bolingbroke, eldest son and heir of John of Gaunt, who later became King of England under the name of Henry IV.

 In the early 1390s, the love affair between Katherine and John of Gaunt resumed, and after the death of his second wife, the Duke unexpectedly married his mistress in 1396, which caused discontent among the English nobility.
 However, in the same year, a papal bull was received, recognizing the marriage as valid, and all the children born from the connection were legitimised.
 After the death of the Duke in 1399, Katherine retired to her rented house in Lincoln, where she died four years later.
 She was buried at Lincoln Cathedral.

 Katherine and John of Gaunt's descendants, the Beaufort family, played a major role in the Wars of the Roses.
 Henry VII, who became King of England in 1485, derived his claim to the throne from his mother, Margaret Beaufort, who was a great-granddaughter of Gaunt and Swynford.
 His legal claim to the throne, therefore, was through a cognatic and previously illegitimate line.
 Henry VII's first action was to declare himself king "by right of conquest" retroactively from 21 August 1485, the day before his army defeated King Richard III at the Battle of Bosworth.

-Through her son, John Beaufort, 1st Earl of Somerset, and her daughter, Joan Beaufort, Countess of Westmorland, Katherine became the ancestor of all English (and later British) kings since Edward IV.
+Through her son, John Beaufort, 1st Earl of Somerset, and her daughter, Joan Beaufort, Countess of Westmorland, Katherine became the ancestor of all English (and later British) monarchs since Edward IV.